 While still in the glow of ‘Ceremonial Consciousness’ after participating in the Sweat Lodge Ceremony and the Feast that followed, four of our group, all women, lingered on at the site.
 “We cannot let this end,” we said, “this is too good to let go!”
 Of course, our management style would be a circle, and so, The Circle of Turtle Lodge was born, to promote the revival and restoration of the Anishinabe Culture and Traditions as a means to enable healing to occur in our community.

 Here are some of the projects that we have undertaken since then:

-Our mission, since 1999, has been to revive, promote, and restore the Traditional Culture and Teachings of the Indigenous People of the Ottawa Valley.
-In recent years, we refined our focus to helping Indigenous People access Ceremony and Teachings from Traditional Elders and Spiritual Leaders, which we hope will help with the healing process of all.
 We’ve been working on this change for a while, but received word late in 2015 that our application to become a Registered Charity had been approved.
-Should you or anyone in your Circle wish to support our mission, donations can be made directly to us, or online through Canada Helps.
+Should you or anyone in your Circle wish to financially support our objectives, donations can be made directly to us, or securely online through Canada Helps.

 We are governed by an elected/appointed Board of Trustees and are subject to an annual audit/financial review.

 Our current Trustees, as of Nov 2021, are: